-At last, a family boardgame where you really will be in the unknown.
+At last, a family boardgame where your really will be in the unknown.

 Magic, Monsters, Treasure, Combat, It's all here, colourfully presented.
-But bewarel The Sorcerer's Cave is never as any to explore as you think.
+But bewarel The Sorcerer's Cave is never as easy to explore as you think.

 Basic game, optional rules and additional scenarios all included.
-Suitable for solitairs or up to 4 players.
+Suitable for solitaire or up to 4 players.
 Recommended age group.
-10 w alexolo enter at your peril - few return !
+10 w enter at your peril - few return !

-AVAILABLE FROM LEADING GAMES SHOPS
+AVAILABLE FROM LEADING

+GAMES SHOPS